Seven kinds of equivalent models for generalized coalition logics: Introduction

-\cite{li_minimal_2024} argued that concurrent game models have three too strong assumptions: \emph{seriality}, \emph{the independence of agents}, and \emph{determinism}.
-Based on \emph{general concurrent game models}, which do not have the three assumptions, they proposed a Minimal Coalition Logic $\FMCL$.
-Although the three assumptions are generally too strong, we might want to keep some of them when constructing logics for strategic reasoning in some kinds of situations.
-Considering which of the three properties we want to keep, there are eight coalition logics in total. \cite{li_completeness_2024} showed the completeness of the eight logics in a uniform way.
+Based on \emph{general concurrent game models}, which do not have the three assumptions, Li and Ju \cite{li_minimal_2025} proposed a Minimal Coalition Logic $\FMCL$.
+Although the three assumptions are generally too strong, we might want to keep some of them when constructing logics for strategic reasoning in some situations.
+Considering which of the three properties we want to keep, there are eight coalition logics in total.
+Li and Ju \cite{li_completeness_2024} showed the completeness of the eight logics in a uniform way.